 Big Shifts at Quantum Corporation!
-Major Innovations and Financial Realignments Ahead - YaNoticias
+Major Innovations and Financial Realignments Ahead - YANoticias

 ### Financial Landscape

-Quantum Corporation recently reported mixed financial results for the second quarter, revealing a year-over-year revenue decline of 7%, totaling $70.5 million.
-However, the company demonstrated resilience by approaching breakeven adjusted EBITDA and significantly increasing its backlog to $14 million.
+Quantum Corporation recently reported mixed financial results for the second quarter, revealing a year-on-year revenue decline of 7%, totalling £70.5 million.
+However, the company demonstrated resilience by approaching breakeven adjusted EBITDA and significantly increasing its backlog to £14 million.
 These developments suggest a potential rebound as Quantum implements its strategic initiatives to enhance operations and reduce costs.

-In a bold move to stabilize its financial trajectory, Quantum expects to achieve savings of $40 million by the end of fiscal year 2025.
-This strategic outlook has led the company to revise its revenue forecast for FY 2025 to approximately $280 million, paired with an anticipated adjusted EBITDA of around $3 million.
+In a bold move to stabilise its financial trajectory, Quantum expects to achieve savings of £40 million by the end of the fiscal year 2025.
+This strategic outlook has led the company to revise its revenue forecast for FY 2025 to approximately £280 million, paired with an anticipated adjusted EBITDA of around £3 million.
 This shift not only reflects a proactive response to current challenges but also positions Quantum for future growth.

 ### Innovations in Product Development